 - A. Faculty governance is carried out through decisions made at Faculty Meetings and through a system of committees of the Faculty.
-The primary purpose of Faculty Meetings is to provide a forum for discussion on important college matters and to facilitate governance of college affairs. - B. Faculty Meetings, presided over by the President, are generally held on the first Friday of each month. - C. Eligibility to Vote - 1.
-All the faculty as herein defined are expected to attend Faculty Meetings and are eligible to vote: - a. all full-time members of the Faculty (including those on phased employment) and faculty holding shared appointments at the rank of Assistant Professor or above; - b.
-Visiting Lecturers, Librarians, Artists-in-Residence, Writers-in-Residence, full-year full-time Lecturers, full-year full-time Instructors, and Teaching Professors; - c. the President; the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty (faculty affairs); the Associate Dean of the Faculty (student academic affairs); the Vice President and Dean of Admissions and Financial Aid; the Dean of Students and Vice President for Student Affairs; the Registrar; the Director of Institutional Research; the Senior Associate Director of Admissions; the Director of Master of Arts in Liberal Studies Program; the Managing Director of Academic Programs, Residencies, Institutes and Community Programs; the Dayton Director of the Tang Teaching Museum and Art Gallery; - d. such other administrative officers as may be appointed to the Faculty by the Board of Trustees upon recommendation of the President after consultation with ATC and with the concurrence of the Faculty; and - e. members of the full-time faculty appointed to administrative positions within the College.
+The primary purpose of Faculty Meetings is to provide a forum for discussion on important college matters and to facilitate governance of college affairs. - B. Faculty Meetings, presided over by the Dean of the Faculty/Vice President for Academic Affairs, are generally held on the first Friday of each month.

+C. Eligibility to Vote

+- 1. All the faculty as herein defined are expected to attend Faculty Meetings and are eligible to vote: - a. all full-time members of the Faculty (including those on phased employment) and faculty holding shared appointments at the rank of Assistant Professor or above; - b.
+Visiting Lecturers, Librarians, Artists-in-Residence, Writers-in-Residence, full-year full-time Lecturers, full-year full-time Instructors, and Teaching Professors; - c. the President; the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty (faculty affairs); the Associate Dean of the Faculty (student academic affairs); the Vice President and Dean of Admissions and Financial Aid; the Dean of Students and Vice President for Student Affairs; the Registrar; the Director of Institutional Research; the Senior Associate Director of Admissions; the Director of Special Programs and Summer Academic Programs; the Dayton Director of the Tang Teaching Museum and Art Gallery; and the Associate Director for Curatorial Affairs of the Tang Teaching Museum and Art Gallery; - d. such other administrative officers as may be appointed to the Faculty by the Board of Trustees upon recommendation of the President after consultation with ATC and with the concurrence of the Faculty; and - e. members of the full-time faculty appointed to administrative positions within the College.
 These individuals retain their right to vote at Faculty Meetings but not to run for committees or to vote in committee elections. - 2.
 A voting member of the Faculty who is on leave of absence may vote in Faculty Meetings.
 Faculty members on leave will be notified of Faculty Meetings only through normal College channels. - 3.
-Proxy votes and absentee ballots are not allowed in Faculty Meetings. - D. Eligibility to Attend - 1.
-Departmental assistants, part-time faculty, and administrators without faculty status are invited to attend and participate in Faculty Meetings, on a permanent or temporary basis, but without a vote. - 2.
+Proxy votes and absentee ballots are not allowed in Faculty Meetings.

+D. Eligibility to Attend

+- 1. Departmental assistants, part-time faculty, and administrators without faculty status are invited to attend and participate in Faculty Meetings, on a permanent or temporary basis, but without a vote. - 2.
 The following students are also invited to attend but without a vote: six students to be selected in a manner determined by the Student Senate, students on faculty and all-College committees when items relevant to their committees are on the agenda, one representative from the Skidmore Radio Station, one representative of the Skidmore Television Station, and one representative of the Skidmore News.